ember-learn/guides-source/guides/v2.10.0/tutorial/simple-component.md

 [Handlebars](../../templates/handlebars-basics) syntax, which consists of regular HTML elements mixed with dynamic content in double curly braces:
 `{{ }}`.
-The variables inside the curly braces represent properties from our Javascript source file.
+The variables inside the curly braces represent properties from our JavaScript source file.
 If the value of a property in our source file changes, the corresponding value in the template will change as well.

 Our new `rental-listing` component will manage how a user sees and interacts with a rental.